 Why Timber Grades Matter in Construction

 Ignoring timber grades is one of the most common causes of long-term structural problems.
 Timber may look solid at installation but fail years later due to internal defects that grading systems are designed to flag.
 A board with a big knot in the wrong place might hold fine for a season or two, then suddenly split under a heavy snow load.
+It's the kind of thing you don't notice until spring when a section of deck feels spongy underfoot.

 Correct grading generally helps with: